-Acadia National Park Named Top Winter Destination in 2023
+Acadia National Park Named Top Winter Destination

 As the Crown Jewel of the Atlantic Coast, native Mainers and out-of-town visitors alike know that Acadia National Park is one of the most beloved places in Maine to visit any time of year, even in the winter!

-It’s no surprise then that Travel + Leisure recently ranked the only national park in the Pine Tree State as one of the nation’s best parks to visit during winter.
+It’s no surprise then that Travel + Leisure ranked the only national park in the Pine Tree State as one of the nation’s best parks to visit during winter.
 As one of the most popular US national parks, Acadia captivates and captures the hearts and minds of the millions of people who visit each year.

 As popular as it is, Acadia can still be considered by some to be a sort of hidden gem when the snow starts falling and temperatures turn frigid.
 The park gets around five feet of snow each winter, transforming it into a majestic winter wonderland for snowshoers, cross-country skiers, or even those who want to leave the house and take a scenic winter drive.